MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-mrtk-hub.md

 ### Installing mixed reality plugins

 To install a plugin using the hub, select the plugin you want to add to your project and press the _Install_ button.
 Verify there are no conflicts in the _Issues_ box and press _Confirm_ to download the plugin.
 Once the plugin is downloaded, you will be prompted to restart the editor.
-Unfortunately we can't auto-restart the editor for you as sometimes the new editor instace will start before the installation is complete.
+Unfortunately we can't auto-restart the editor for you as sometimes the new editor instance will start before the installation is complete.

 ![Install a plugin using the MRTK Hub](images/hub-download.png)

 After closing the editor you will see a command prompt appear with a progress bar for unpacking the downloaded plugin.
 One command prompt will appear for each plugin being installed.
-Once unpacking is completed, you can re-open the editor and continue on your [mixed reality development journey](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/unreal/unreal-quickstart).
+Once unpacking is completed, you can re-open the editor and continue on your [mixed reality development journey](unreal-quickstart.md).

 ![MRTK Hub unpacking a plugin via command prompt](images/hub-unpack.png)